Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 The example illustrated previously in this article is very simple, but in a real project it's not unusual to see the arrange phase spanning many long lines, just to set preconditions for a single test.
 In some cases, the mocked behavior can be so complex, that it becomes almost impossible to figure out what it does without thorough analysis.

 Besides that, unit tests are, by design, tightly coupled to the code they're testing, which means that any effort to implement a change is effectively doubled as the test suite needs to be updated in tandem with the main codebase.
-What makes this worse is that very few developers seem to find doing that an enticing task, often just pawning it off to more junior members on the team.
+What makes this worse is that very few developers seem to find that an enticing task, often just pawning it off to more junior members on the team.

 4. Unit tests **rely on implementation details**